-You created strong content—then watched it stall at single‑digit clicks.
-The problem usually isn’t quality; it’s distribution.
-With budgets under pressure and channels multiplying (paid, earned, shared, owned), it’s hard to know where to invest, how to reach the right audience, and which tools actually move the needle without piling on manual work.
+You created strong content, then watched it stall at single‑digit clicks.
+The problem usually isn't quality; it's distribution.
+With budgets under pressure and channels multiplying (paid, earned, shared, owned), it's hard to know where to invest, how to reach the right audience, and which tools actually move the needle without piling on manual work.

 If your blog is your distribution backbone, RankYak turns it into a dependable growth channel by automating the work most teams struggle to keep consistent.
-It discovers what to publish, writes it to rank (for Google and AI chats), and ships it to your CMS daily—so you compound results without adding headcount or juggling point tools.
+It discovers what to publish, writes it to rank (for Google and AI chats), and ships it to your CMS daily, so you compound results without adding headcount or juggling point tools.

 RankYak automates the entire owned-content lifecycle: smart keyword discovery based on your site and niche, a daily content plan, high-quality article creation, automatic publishing to your CMS, and authority building via a built-in backlink exchange network.
 Content is produced on proven SEO frameworks that account for search intent, E‑E‑A‑T, competitor research, and AI chat visibility.

 Best for SMBs, founders, and lean content teams that need reliable, hands-off distribution through their website.
 It also fits agencies managing multiple client sites that want consistent output, centralized control, and quick ROI without hiring writers or SEOs.
+If you're looking for the best SEO and content distribution partner that automates marketing content distribution rather than adding agency retainers, RankYak fills that role, especially for teams that want content distribution tools with built-in backlink building.

 Owned channels first.
 RankYak publishes directly to WordPress, WordPress.com, Shopify, Webflow, Wix, and custom CMSs via API/webhooks or automations (Zapier/Make).
 Its backlink exchange helps earn placements across niche sites to strengthen authority and reach.